The small business no-nonsense guide to GDPR

 The GDPR defines consent in Article 4(11) as “any freely given, specific, informed and unambiguous indication of the data subject’s wishes by which he or she, by a statement or by a clear affirmative action, signifies agreement to the processing of personal data relating to him or her”.

 Consent is appropriate if you can offer people real choice and control over how you use their data, and want to build their trust and engagement.
 But if you cannot offer a genuine choice then you should not use consent as a lawful basis for processing personal data.
+In such a case an alternative such as Contract may be more applicable.

 Clear affirmative action means the individual must take deliberate action to opt in, even if this is not expressed as an actual opt-in box.
 For example, other affirmative opt-in methods could take the form of signing a consent statement, oral confirmation, a binary choice presented with equal prominence, or switching technical settings away from the default.